azzamasghar1/ion-intl-tel-input/projects/ion-intl-tel-input/README.md

 **Note:** Additionally, if you are using lazy loaded pages.
 Check if your pages have a module file, for example, `home.module.ts`, and if they do then import `IsIonIntlTelInputModule` to each page module too.

 ```
-import { IsIonIntlTelInputModule } from 'ionic-selectable';
+import { IonIntlTelInputModule } from 'ionic-selectable';
 import { HomePage } from './home';

 @NgModule({